albertosaa/ActiveCooling/hardware/readme.md

 template
 </p>

-3. Mark the center of each of the duct openings and measure the vertical and horizontal distances between them.
+3. Mark the center of the duct openings and measure the vertical and horizontal distances between them.
 Such distances will be very important to align the openings when making the 3D model, as most 3D modeling software (we used Autodesk Fusion 360) have center-referenced primitives (rectangles and circles).

 <p align="center">
 <img src="../img/draw3.jpg" alt="Computer case" width="25%" />